NedCosmo23/MS2-GraffPuzzle/README.md

 - __Button to begin the game__

-    - This is prominently placed on the home screen, and is a straightforward link to being the game.
+    - This is prominently placed on the home screen, and is a straightforward link to begin the game.